readium/ts-toolkit/navigator/docs/epub/Decorations.md

 ## Activation (Click / Tap)

-To make a decoration respond to user interaction, set `isActive: true` in its style and register a `DecorationObserver` for the group.
+To make decorations in a group respond to user interaction, register a `DecorationObserver` for that group.
+All decorations in the group become tappable once an observer is registered — no per-decoration flag is required.

 ```ts
 import { DecorationObserver, DecorationActivationEvent } from "@readium/navigator";